Testing Clustered Equal Predictive Ability with Unknown Clusters: Tests of Generalized C-EPA with Unknown Clusters

 where $\widehat{K}_{IC}$ is given by \eqref{eq:kmeans_khat}. \end{proposition}

-The key assumption in the proposition is that $\widehat{\mathcal{C}}$ is the unique output of Algorithm~\ref{algo} for a given $K$.
-As discussed after Algorithm~\ref{algo}, the iterative optimization does not guarantee uniqueness.
-In practice, multiple initializations are needed to approach the global minimum.
-This motivates the use of the IC estimate $\widehat{K}_{IC}$ but raises a question: does using multiple initializations require additional conditioning?
-Intuitively, no—our selective inference framework controls the Type I error uniformly over the space of initial partitions, as defined in Definition~\ref{definition:selectivepvalue}.
-A formal treatment is left for future work, but our simulations support this conjecture.
+\begin{remark}\normalfont The key assumption of the proposition is that $\widehat{\mathcal{C}}$ is the unique output of Algorithm \ref{algo} for given $K$.
+As noted in the discussion following Algorithm \ref{algo}, the iterative optimization does not guarantee this uniqueness, and in practice converging to the global minimum requires a large number of initializations.
+This justifies the IC estimate $\widehat{K}_{IC}$ but raises a further question: is extra conditioning needed when multiple initializations are used to find the best-fitting partition?
+Intuitively not, because our selective conditional framework provides Type I error control in the sense of Definition \ref{definition:selectivepvalue} uniformly over the space of initial partitions.
+We leave the formal treatment to future work, noting that our simulation study supports this conjecture. \end{remark}